 Our denial can be detrimental to our future financial success.
 There are things that we know we should be doing today to better prepare for our future.
 Sometimes we might be apprehensive about doing financial planning because we’re afraid we might find ourselves ill-prepared, so we do nothing, and hope things will take care of themselves.
 It’s much better to confront that apprehension than to live in denial, praying for a good outcome.

 Financial planning can be tricky.
 That’s why we’re here – to provide you clarity, confidence, and control in your financial life.
 Our financial planners will discuss with you how to develop a financial plan to not just get you to retirement, but through retirement as well.
-If you’re interested in meeting with one of our financial planning teams give us a call at 913-393-1000 or fill out the form below and we will be in contact to schedule a time with you.
+If you’re interested in meeting with one of our financial planning teams give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.